gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 You can find an implementation of these examples [on GitHub](https://github.com/thorsten-stripe/ecommerce-gatsby-tutorial).

-### Easy: One Button
+### Example 1: One Button

-If you're selling a simple product, like an eBook for example, you can create a single button that will perform a redirect to the Stripe Checkout page:
+If you're selling a single product, like an eBook for example, you can create a single button that will perform a redirect to the Stripe Checkout page:

 #### Create a product and SKU